 Before you undergo surgery, you have a lot on your mind.
 You may worry about how the surgery will impact your body or how long it will take you to recover.
 One thing that you may not think about is the risk of going under anesthesia.

-According to Anesthesia Patient Safety Foundation, anesthesia is a useful tool that helps you get the medical care you need without having to be aware of what is happening to your body.
+According to the Anesthesia Patient Safety Foundation, anesthesia is a useful tool that helps you get the medical care you need without having to be aware of what is happening to your body.
 However, when something goes wrong, it can have serious consequences.
 When you receive anesthesia, there are three ways your body is affected.

 First, your spinal cord is affected so that you cannot move during the procedure.
 Next, the brainstem is affected to keep you unconscious during the surgery.
 Third, your cerebral cortex is affected to stop you from perceiving or processing information.